LinShiwei/MyRecolor/README.md

 # MyRecolor
-Recolor - A painting game
+Recolor - A painting game like Secret Garden

-Haven't finished yet.
+Hope you enjoy it.